contentful/widget-sdk/docs/guides/testing-karma.md

 ### Generators (deprecated)

 You can write asynchronous tests using generator functions.
 This pattern is deprecated as using `async/await` should cover the use case for waiting for asynchronous code.
+If you come across a test using generators you should update it to support async/await.

 ~~~js
 beforeEach(function* () {